 Bill Gleason, from the World Trade Center Rescuers Foundation, noted that conditions like RA are not yet listed among the most common health ailments in ground zero workers, though immune system suppression may be.

-“The rheumatic and autoimmune conditions are not a commonly reported item, [and are] not on the National Institute for Occupational Safety and Health (NIOSH) list of accepted diseases,” he said.
+“The rheumatic and autoimmune conditions are not a commonly reported item, [and are] not on ,” he said.
 “Immune system depression is becoming more common among the rescuers who have high steroid use, a known treatment side effect, resulting in a higher rate of infection.”

 He added this issue is “not just a WTC problem.”